 - ❖ Parents Drop Off and Pick Up Parking lot drop off / pick up only. - Entrances and Exits Controlled access and directional flow will be followed.
-Hand sanitization when entering and exiting the building and rooms. - Masks will be required when entering and departing the building as well as when in the hallway and when using the restroom, recess, gym or other movements. - ❖ Backpacks, phones, non-essentials- Please limit all items brought to school.
-Sanitize once home and before returning items to school. - Teachers will be Moving, not students, to allow child's desk to remain safe. - Shared Objects will not be allowed-individual student supplies should be labeled, sanitization requirements will be followed. - Essential Adults will be the only adults allowed in the building as needed to cover daily operational needs, prioritizing student learning and safety. - ❖ Visitors Non-essential visitors will not be permitted. - ❖ Parent Teacher Interaction please call your child's teacher if you need to discuss anything.
-If a face-to-face time is needed the teacher will schedule a time with you. - Locker Usage Use of lockers will be staggered.
-Cleaned each evening. - Field Trips & Gatherings will not occur at this time.
+Hand sanitization when entering and exiting the building and rooms. - Masks Optional on school property - Backpacks, phones, non-essentials- Please limit all items brought to school.
+Sanitize once home and before returning items to school. - Shared Objects personnel supplies will not be shared and should be labeled. - Parent Teacher Interaction please call or email your child's teacher if you need to discuss anything.
+If face-to-face time is needed the teacher will schedule a time with you. - ❖ Field Trips will not occur at this time.